vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/start.md

 3. Build the sample project.

-The samples have a project dependency rather than a central repository dependency via CocoaPods.
+The sample has a project dependency rather than a central repository dependency via CocoaPods.
 This is so that when a local copy of the SDK gets updates, the samples reflect the changes.

 <br />